se4ai/se4ai.github.io/docs/abc/data.md

 + The columns may be _numeric_ (has numbers) or _symbolic_ (contain symbols).
 - Features can be _independent_ or _dependnet_
 - Dependent features (also called _goals_)  can be _classes_ or _objectives_
+- Learners are often used to explore problems with only one dependent variable.
+- Multi-objective optimizers are often used to explore problems with many dependent variables.

 ## About Data